walles/exactype/README.md

 `PopupWindow` for this, call `setClippingEnabled(false)` on it and put it wherever you want.
 To find out where to position it, you may (or may not) have to call `getLocationInWindow()` / `getLocationOnScreen()` on the `ExactypeView` first.
+* Show a marker on the keyboard where the user last hit?
 * Add vibrations on key presses
 * Add audio clicks on key presses
 * Aim for putting popup keyboard's bottom at the user's finger, and horizontally centered around